plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/services/identity/README.md

 ## Being Notified on Signin of the Primary Account

-If you were previously listening to SigninManagerBase::GoogleSigninSucceeded() or OAuth2TokenService::OnRefreshTokenIsAvailable() to determine when the primary account is available, you should call IdentityManager::GetPrimaryAccountWhenAvailable().
+If you were previously listening to PrimaryAccountManager::GoogleSigninSucceeded() or OAuth2TokenService::OnRefreshTokenIsAvailable() to determine when the primary account is available, you should call IdentityManager::GetPrimaryAccountWhenAvailable().
 This method will fire when